 Rebound effects happen where increased efficiency of a product or service lowers the cost of consumption and, as a result, more consumption of this product or service will occur (Maxwell et al., 2011).
 The literature on rebound effects does not treat BACS as such but focuses on the end-use types.
 Space heating seems to be the most researched end-use type, and Sorrell et al. (2009) in their review found that the savings from energy efficiency measures in heating may actually be lower than what engineering models predict.
 This can partly be explained by the so-called temperature take-back, or the change in mean internal temperatures following the energy efficiency improvement, in which both the physical characteristics of the house and behavioural changes play a role.
 For example, for space heating a range between 10% and 30% (Maxwell et al., 2011; Buchanan et al., 2014) is put forward, while another review mentions a mean value of 20% (Sorrell et al., 2009) (direct rebound effect) for space heating and a range of 1-26% for household cooling.
-On the contrary, not many sources dealt with behavioural effects on the end-use types heating and cooling.
+On the contrary, not many sources dealt with behavioural effects on the end-use type lighting, which is why we recommend using the suggested factor only for the end-use types heating and cooling.